csalva0604/Salva_CSCI2270_FinalProject/README.md

 None yet

 Open issues/bugs:
 In the last function, printTeamTotal, I didn't know how to add each of the scores that match up with the specific teams to the team total without hardcoding "West", "East", "North", and "South" into the loop.
+Also, I'd like to utilize a constructor, but I don't know what to put in it.